autoplot/documentation/docs/vap_files.md

 an HTML file with .jpg references.
 When all the data products are from public servers, the .vap file can be sent to collegues so that they can have a look at the same display.
 Another common use is to have a public website to share standard plot configurations with others.
-Note the data is not stored within the .vap file, just a URI reference to data.
+Note the data are not stored within the .vap file, just URI references to data.

 # loading .vap files
 The .vap files are saved and loaded using the file menu.
 If a .vap file name or URI